Iconic Moments in Music History You Wish You Witnessed

 1964 - The Beatles first live appearance on The Ed Sullivan Show

-Nothing quite compares to the debut performance of The Beatles on the Ed Sullivan Show.
-On 9th of February 1964, to an estimated 73 million US viewers, the suited and booted band took to the stage and kicked off the British invasion.
+Exactly three years to the day that they made their first appearance at The Cavern Club, on 9th of February 1964, The Beatles made their US television debut on the Ed Sullivan show to an estimated 73 million viewers.
+Still suited and booted, the band took to the stage and kicked off the British invasion.
 The performance launched America into a craze it's never seen before.
 Beatlemania had well and truly arrived.

 1967 - Jimi Hendrix's Guitar Goes up in Flames